Kuchiriel/coreos-configs/README.md

 You can install direct from the URL as well: `sudo coreos-cloudinit --from-url https://github.com/Kuchiriel/coreos-configs/raw/master/`_your-file_`.cloud-config`

-Every _.cloud-config_ file in this repository has some example commands approaching different ways to install:
+Every _.cloud-config_ file in this repository has some example commands approaching different ways to install, which you can just copy and paste in the terminal:

 ![](https://i.imgur.com/ko9kUGu.png)